Qovery/documentation/website/docs/using-qovery/configuration/databases/mongodb.md

   my-mongo      | running | mongodb | 4.2     | <hidden> | <hidden> | <hidden> | <hidden> | simple-example
 ```

-## Delete a database
+## Delete your MongoDB database

-To delete a database, you have two options:
+To delete a database, you have to:
-- Remove it from the configuration file, commit and push
+- Remove it from the configuration file, commit and push.
-- If you worked on a feature branch, delete the branch, and the database instance automatically deletes as well
+- Delete it manually (for security purpose) through the [Qovery web interface][urls.start_qovery].

 <Alert type="danger">